Jean-Joseph Surin: His continuing possession

+Connections with the Condés

+Surins cousin ,Jean de Belhade, chevalier de Thodias was a loyal supporter and military commander of the Grand Condé during The Fronde which saw him rewarded with governing the duchy of Fronsac on behalf of the Grand Condé and then he was made mayor (French: jurat) of Bordeaux.

+Its possibly through this connection that Surin became acquaintanced with the Grand Condé and his brother Armand de Bourbon, Prince of Conti.

+Conti when young had studied theology in Bourges.
+He was also a Jansenist and was interested in Jesuit mysticism and would take great interest in Surin and his work, and even helped publish his book Catéchisme Spirituel in 1656.
+The two would maintain a friendship until Surins death.

 Evaluation

 Surin enjoyed great celebrity for his virtues, his trials, and his talents as a spiritual director.
 Bossuet declared him "consumed with spirituality".
 At the suggestion of the fathers of the Province of Aquitaine, assembled in provincial congregation (1755), the father general ordered his name inscribed in the "Ménologe de l'assistance de France".

-He was not universally respected, however, as this excerpt from a letter by Père Jacques Nau shows:
+He was not universally respected, however, as this excerpt from a letter by Jacques Nau shows:

 Père Surin, whom I myself knew for twenty years or more, led so deranged and shameful a life that one hardly dares speak of it.
 In the end it reached the point where the most wise attributed it all, quite correctly I believe, to madness …I have often seen [him] blaspheme the name of God and walk about naked in the College, soiled with excrement – I would then take him by the hand into the infirmary.
 I have seen him lashing out with his fists and for years perform a hundred other insanities, even to the point of trying to trample on the Sacrament of the Eucharist – I did not see this myself but learnt it the next day from witnesses.
 He lived like this for several years.
 For the rest of his life, he never fulfilled any function within the Society.
 When he recovered self-control, he wrote books and letters, visited his neighbor and spoke very well about God, but he never said his prayers, or read his Breviary, said Mass rarely and to his dying day mumped about and gesticulated in a ridiculous and absurd fashion.

+Surin in popular culture

 In 1952 Aldous Huxley published his nonfiction book on the exorcisms, titled The Devils of Loudun.
 Playwright John Whiting adapted Huxley's book as the play The Devils (1960).
-Ken Russell directed a feature film adaptation, The Devils (1971), starring Vanessa Redgrave and Oliver Reed.
-Krzysztof Penderecki wrote an opera, The Devils of Loudun (Die Teufel von Loudun) in 1969.
+Ken Russell directed a feature film adaptation of Huxley's book and Whiting's play, The Devils (1971), starring Vanessa Redgrave and Oliver Reed.
+Surin is not depicted in the film although he is mentioned in the narration of the film's UK theatrical trailer.